Bell

 Christopher Bell and Joe Gibbs Racing were the class of the field in Sunday’s NASCAR Cup Series race at Las Vegas Motor Speedway.

-However, it didn’t turn into a confetti shower in victory lane at the 1.5-mile oval after leading a race-high 155 laps.
+However, it didn’t turn into a confetti shower in victory lane at the 1.5-mile oval after Bell led a race-high 155 laps.

 With fuel strategy becoming the name of the game late in the South Point 400, Bell pitted for service with 37 laps to go.
 That pinned the driver of the No. 20 Toyota into chase mode as drivers like Daniel Suárez and Joey Logano elected to pit earlier in the sequence.

-The final stint saw Bell tirelessly charge from 11th, over 30 seconds behind the leaders to second, less than half-a-second.
+The final stint saw Bell tirelessly charge from 11th, more than 30 seconds behind the leaders to second, less than half-a-second.
 However, Bell was unable to challenge as Logano secured the win to advance to the Championship 4.

 After a dominant run, Bell was left empty-handed.